My home page

 But every musician needs a page turner, or there is that annoying half-second pause as one hand flies from the keys to flip.

 There are, of course, page turner apps.
 But as far as I can see they all rely on foot pedals.

 However tablets have microphones.
 It can't be hard to write a program that analyses the sound stream, matches it to a score, and then turns the page automatically...

 Tuesday, 8 May 2012

 James Lovelock and Richard Dawkins famously disagree over Lovelock's Gaia Hypothesis.

 Dawkins' extremely strong counterargument against Gaia is that natural selection works at the level of the gene, and that it doesn't have any foresight to anticipate long-term planetary disaster in the face of an immediate pressure to select for a locally advantageous mutation.
 As a counterexample to Gaia, there are the cyanobacteria.
-They all but destroyed the Earth's entire ecosystem two billion years ago by dumping billions of tonnes of poison waste (oxygen) into the atmosphere.
+They all but destroyed the Earth's entire ecosystem just after it first got started by dumping billions of tonnes of poison waste (oxygen) into the atmosphere.
 And, of course, one counterexample is enough to disprove a hypothesis.